How AI is Transforming Go-to-Market - > Get the ebook

 Here's a 30,000-foot view of both:

-• SEO = Optimizing for traditional search (Google, Bing, etc.).
-Keywords, backlinks, domain authority.
+• SEO = Optimizing for traditional search engines (Google search, Bing, etc.).
+Keywords, backlinks, and domain authority.

-• CSO = Optimizing for AI search (ChatGPT, Perplexity, DeepSeek).
-Direct answers, structured readability, conversational clarity.
+• CSO = Optimizing for AI search (ChatGPTSearch, SearchGPT, Perplexity, DeepSeek).
+Direct answers, structured readability, and conversational clarity.

 AI search engines don’t care about backlinks or domain age.
 They care about:

-• Answer Quality – AI ranks clear, direct, helpful responses.
+• High-quality Answers – AI ranks clear, direct, helpful responses.

 • Conversational Clarity – If it reads like a human, it ranks.

-• Structured Readability – AI loves headings, lists, and scannable content.
+• Structured Readability – AI systems love headings, bullet points, and scannable content.

-To be fully transparent: there is not an official CSO guide from any of these ChatSearch providers.
+To be fully transparent, there is no official CSO guide from any of these ChatSearch providers.

 So it would come as no surprise to me if you're reading this and asking yourself, "Is CSO really worth keeping an eye on, or is it another piece of LinkedIn jargon?"